HouzuoGuo/laitos/extra/README-phantomjs.md

-Disclaimer on `phantomjs-2.1.1-linux-x86_64`:
+Disclaimer on the PhantomJS executable - a verbatim copy of binary release compiled by PhantomJS developers and made available by them on the project's website:

 PhantomJS is a scriptable headless browser, source of which may be found at: https://github.com/ariya/phantomjs/

-PhantomJS uses 3-clause BSD license: https://github.com/ariya/phantomjs/blob/master/LICENSE.BSD
+PhantomJS is distributed using the 3-clause BSD license: https://github.com/ariya/phantomjs/blob/master/LICENSE.BSD